 - Employers cannot even ask you about expunged convictions or arrests that didn’t lead to convictions.

-The expunging process is best done with a DUI lawyer to help you.
-They will make sure you are eligible to go into the process with a high chance of success.
-They will also prepare your expunge request so that it is less likely to be challenged and, if it does get challenged, they will fight it out with the prosecution for you.
+They will also prepare your expunge request so that it is less likely to be challenged, and if it does get challenged, they will fight it out with the prosecution for you.

 The Limits of Expunging